How to Create a Mood in Your Painting

 In fact, especially if you are the only viewer of your painting.

-And if you would like to have a go at changing the mood of an image by painting along step by step with me, this is the tutorial for you!
+And if you would like to have a go at changing the mood of an image by painting along step by step with me, I have a tutorial that does exactly that.

 Are you on your own painting journey?